moyeraz/moyeraz/content/thank-you/index.md

         }

         if (timeLeft === 0) {
+            // Set a flag to ensure the modal is closed on the previous page sessionStorage.setItem('modal-closed', 'true');

-            // Instead of using history.go(-1), we'll use a different approach const previousPageUrl = document.referrer;
+            // Redirect to the previous page, forcing a fresh load const previousPageUrl = document.referrer;

             if (previousPageUrl) {
-                // Force a fresh load of the previous page window.location.href = previousPageUrl;
+                window.location.href = previousPageUrl;
             } else {
-                // Fallback if referrer is not available window.location.reload();
+                window.location.reload();
                 window.history.back();
             }